darekkay/dashboard/docs/development/README.md

 - Whenever a dependent prop changes (e.g. when adjusting the settings)
 - On page reload

+The server module uses the `updateCycle` value as a TTL, i.e., a 3rd-party service call is being cached for the time defined in `updateCycle`.
+This means, when the user reloads a page, the server module will be called, but the data might be cached.

 ### Internationalization

 The [react-i18next](https://react.i18next.com/) library handles internationalization.
 Translations are located under `src/common/translations`, one file per language.
 Currently, English (`en.json`) and German (`de.json`) translations are available.
 If a label translation is missing, the English label will be used as fallback.

-The label keys can be viewed in a `debug` mode by adding `debug:labels` to the URL, e.g. [https://dashboard.darekkay.com/?debug:labels](https://dashboard.darekkay.com/?debug:labels).
+The label keys can be viewed in a `debug` mode by adding `debug.labels` to the URL, e.g. [https://dashboard.darekkay.com/?debug.labels](https://dashboard.darekkay.com/?debug.labels).

 Default UI language is based on the browser language and can be changed by the user in the settings dialog.